Debatosh Guha: Education and career

-A recipient of the Jawaharlal Nehru Memorial Fund Prize, he was awarded the 1996 URSI Young Scientist Award at Lille, France; 2012 Raj Mitra Travel Grant Award of IEEE AP Society at Chicago; 2016 IETE Ram Lal Wadhwa Award at New Delhi; and 2020 IPCR’s Acharya P C Ray Memorial Award for Distinguished Achievements in Innovations in Science and Technology at Kolkata.
+A recipient of the Jawaharlal Nehru Memorial Fund Prize, he was awarded the 1996 URSI Young Scientist Award at Lille, France; 2012 Raj Mitra Travel Grant Award of IEEE AP Society in Chicago; 2016 IETE Ram Lal Wadhwa Award at New Delhi; and 2020 IPCR’s Acharya P C Ray Memorial Award for Distinguished Achievements in Innovations in Science and Technology at Kolkata.

-He has served the IEEE Fields Award Committee of IEEE AP-Society as a member (2018-2019) and the Indian Joint National Committee as URSI Commission-B Lead for 2015-2020.
-He has served both IEEE Transactions on Antennas and Propagation and IEEE Antennas and Wireless Propagation Letters as an associate editor.
+He has served the IEEE Fields Award Committee of IEEE AP-Society as a member (2018–2019) and the Indian Joint National Committee as URSI Commission-B Lead for 2015-2020.
+He has served both IEEE Transactions on Antennas and Propagation and IEEE Antennas and Wireless Propagation Letters as an associate editor, and IEEE Antennas and Propagation Magazine as a Section Editor.

-He has been closely involved with IEEE and URSI activities.
-He served IEEE Kolkata Section as the chair (2013-2014) and IEEE AP/MTT Kolkata Chapter as the founding Chair.
+He has been closely associated with IEEE and URSI and served URSI Commission-B as the Indian representative.
+He served IEEE Kolkata Section as the chair (2013–2014) and IEEE AP/MTT Kolkata Chapter as the founding Chair.
 In 2007, he introduced IEEE Applied Electromagnetics Conference (AEMC) as a major biennial International meeting in India and co-chaired its first three sessions in 2007, 2009, and 2011.
 In 2010, he established IEEE Indian Antenna Week (IAW) as an annual International Antenna Workshop with fabulous support from the IEEE AP-Society and chaired the first two editions in Mayfair Puri (2010) and Hyatt Regency Kolkata (2011).
-He has also been associated with the organisations of several international events including APCAP, EMTS, EUCAP, URSI-GASS, URSI AP-RASC.
+He has also been associated with the organizations of several international events including APCAP, EMTS, EUCAP, URSI-GASS, URSI AP-RASC.